Let’s get an important item out of the way.

 So, the first change will be the amount of food I’ll be able to take in at a time.
-But, in order to get enough calories in I will focus on high protein, high calorie foods.
+But, in order to get enough calories in I will focus on high-protein, high-calorie foods.
 Frequently.
 Look back at the post-op photo – that little pink tube is the sum space I will have to host food and it will be a hard stop when it is full.
-So it will be figuring out how many calories in the least amount of space.
+So it will be figuring out how many calories are in the least amount of space.

 In a way, it’s a game.
 I’m nothing if not competitive.